rieckpil/talks/testing-spring-boot-applications-demystified/slides/content.md

 ## Outlook

-- Still new features coming: Still many new features (@ServiceConnection, Testcontainers Support, more AssertJ integrations, etc.
+- Still new features coming: Still many new features (@ServiceConnection, Testcontainers Support, more AssertJ integrations, etc.) are coming in the ecosystem, Testcontainers being one of the most important one in recent years.
+The company AtomicJar got acquired by Docker

-- In house 1 or 2 day workshop for this topic
+- Offer: in house 1 or 2 day workshop for this topic to cover more in depth
-- On-demand online course
+- On-demand online course Masterclass
+- Open for consulting
+- Thank you!
+- Now it's time for questions